 Holiday Stress is often related to what we eat.
-Melanie Wells RD, LD, with Roper St. Francis Healthcare discusses healthy holiday tips for diet & stress relief.
+Here are some healthy holiday tips for diet and stress relief.

 Holidays and stress.
 Sometimes these two go side by side.
 Food just seems to add to the stress of the holidays.
 Instead of enjoying family and friends, people are stressed out about gaining weight.
 Try these tips and tricks to avoid overeating around the holidays.

 - Holiday parties and meals = buffet serving style.
 What does this mean for you?
 Too many choices.
 Try to stick with a smaller plate, and fill half the plate with fruits and veggies.
 Fill the other half with your favorite holiday foods.
 This will still give you a taste of the foods you love, but hopefully keep you from overindulging in those high calorie foods.

 - Deciding between multiple meats?
 Choose lean meats such as turkey and chicken.
 Stick to the baked or grilled meats rather than the fried.

 - What about all of those side items?
 If you are deciding what to bring to the feast, skip the marshmallows on your sweet potato side.
 Put a healthy spin on all of your holiday favorites.
 Visit this website for some great holiday recipe ideas.